LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Is Omnipod 5 available for open-beta testing?

-Yes it is.
+Yes it is, however, the open-beta was successful and is complete.

+Support is found in the released version of the *Loop* app.
+Please switch your build to the Loop `main` branch.
+There is no need for a development branch to get Omnipod 5 support.
+(If you are a Trio user, then check [TrioDocs](https://triodocs.org) for branch information.)

-* We encourage anyone interested in participating in the Omnipod 5 Open Beta to read [these FAQs](https://nightscout.github.io/omnipod-five/open-beta.html)
+* For historical purposes, this link has information about the [Omnipod 5 Open Beta FAQs](https://nightscout.github.io/omnipod-five/open-beta.html)

 Specific information about using Omnipod 5 Pods with Loop is found in LoopDocs.